learning-zone/azure-basics/README.md

 #### Q. When there is no manual help available, which Azure feature can be used to manage heavy application loads?
 #### Q. What types of queues does Azure provide?
 #### Q. What types of backups are available in Azure?
+#### Q. How do you troubleshoot RDP connections to an Azure virtual machine?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>